 at least THIS one was. *contented sigh*

 And as I slid that drawer shut, I thought about how most of us sssoooo desire order.
 We want to know what comes next.
 We want our plans to work out.
 We expect the car to run when we crank it, the alarm to go off when we set it and the refrigerator to be cold when we open the door.
-We would like for the children to be obedient, our spouses to be faithful and our friends to offer encouragement rather than talk unkind about us.
+We would like for the children to be obedient, our spouses to be faithful and our friends to understand us.

 But … real life doesn’t look like that.
 Children make mistakes.
 Cars break.
 Spouses walk out.